-Trump weighs Syria options, Russia envoy says 'cannot exclude' war
+Trump weighs Syria options, Russia envoy says he 'cannot exclude' war

 Trump met with his national security team on the situation in Syria later in the day and “no final decision has been made,” the White House said in a statement.

-“We are continuing to assess intelligence and are engaged in conversations with our partners and allies,” the statement said, adding Trump would speak later on Thursday with French President Emmanuel Macron and British Prime Minister Theresa May.
+“We are continuing to assess intelligence and are engaged in conversations with our partners and allies,” the statement said.

+Trump spoke to British Prime Minister Theresa May on Thursday, and the two agreed “on the need to deter the further use of chemical weapons by the Assad regime,” May’s office said in a statement.

-Macron said France had proof the Syrian government carried out the attack near Damascus, which aid groups have said killed dozens of people, and will decide whether to strike back when all the necessary information has been gathered.
+He was also due to speak with French President Emmanuel Macron, who said France had proof the Syrian government carried out the attack near Damascus, which aid groups have said killed dozens of people, and will decide whether to strike back when all the necessary information has been gathered.

 “We have proof that last week ... chemical weapons were used, at least with chlorine, and that they were used by the regime of Bashar al-Assad,” Macron said, without offering details of any evidence.

-Two U.S. officials familiar with an ongoing investigation of samples from Douma and the symptoms of victims said initial indications that a mix of weaponized chlorine gas and sarin were used in the attack appear to be correct.
+Two U.S. officials familiar with an investigation of samples from Douma and the symptoms of victims said initial indications that a mix of weaponized chlorine gas and sarin were used in the attack appeared to be correct.
 But U.S. intelligence agencies have not completed their assessment or reached a final conclusion, the officials said.

 Russia said it deployed military police in Douma on Thursday after the town was taken over by government forces.